x

 Just a couple of notes before moving on to the next step:

-• Most clamp meters will only give you 2 DC modes: A lower current and a higher current (e.g. 60A and 600A, or 20A and 400A).
+• Most clamp meters will only give you two DC modes: a lower current and a higher current (e.g., 60A and 600A, or 20A and 400A).

 Simply press the trigger that opens the clamps, put one of the cables of your solar panel inside, and then release the trigger to close the clamp.

 Also, you might also read a negative number on your clamp meter’s screen.
 That’s perfectly normal, too.
-Just turn your clamp meter the other way then measure again.
+Just turn your clamp meter the other way, then measure again.

 What if my solar panels are faulty?